 Sarah has received specialist counselling training in working with couples and sexual problems (she is a psychosexual therapist accredited by COSRT), disordered eating, addiction and compulsive bahviour (OCD), and survivors of trauma or sexual abuse.
 She is also trained in Cognitive Behavioural Therapy (CBT).
 Her clinical experience includes addiction, relationship and sexual issues, depression and anxiety, bereavement, plus dealing with anger and violence.
 She has also received several medical referrals to work with the impact of medical diagnosis or coping with illness such as chronic fatigue, HIV or cancer.

-In 2014, Sarah started the introductory training modules in Imago relationship therapy, with Harville Hendrix and Helen LaKelly Hunt, along with Sophie Slade.
-This Imago training journey is set to continue in 2015-2016.
+In 2014, Sarah attended the introductory prerequisite training module in Imago relationship therapy, facilitated by Harville Hendrix and Helen LaKelly Hunt, along with Sophie Slade.

-Sarah is also in training during the summer of 2015 as an equine-facilitated therapist – where the horse brings high-impact messages to the human client with slow release of tension and trauma.
+Sarah is a qualified equine-facilitated therapist – where the horse brings high-impact messages to the human client with slow release of relational tension or historical trauma.
 The horse is often the mirror of the client’s process or the medicine to heal old emotional wounds.
 There’s no riding involved, the sessions take place on the ground in an arena.
 Sarah’s equine practice is located in Wiltshire (between junctions 16 and 17 on the M4).
 Please contact her on 07973 368512 or email@example.com for further information.
 This equine-facilitated work can take place alongside or instead of therapy in the counselling room.

 As a qualified supervisor, she offers supervision to therapists and coaches who are looking for a supportive space in which to explore the highlights, puzzles and tangles which occur in their practice working with clients.